R\'enyi's entropy on Lorentzian spaces. Timelike curvature-dimension conditions: Introduction

 In addition, in \cite[Thm.~5.6]{cavalletti2020} a synthetic Hawking singularity theorem has been obtained under more general assumptions than $\smash{\TCD_p^e(K,N)}$.
 As a byproduct of \autoref{Zums} and \eqref{RKB}, in the genuine timelike nonbranching case this directly transfers to our setting; in the statement \cite[Thm.~5.6]{cavalletti2020}, one simply has to replace the entropic versions from \cite{cavalletti2020} by any of ours.

-$\blacktriangleright$ Lastly, we introduce the synthetic notions of \begin{itemize} \item the reduced timelike measure-contraction property $\smash{\TMCP_p^*(K,N)}$, and \item the timelike measure-contraction property $\smash{\TMCP_p(K,N)}$. \end{itemize} These are versions of the respective timelike curvature-dimension conditions where convexity of the Rényi entropy is not required along the chronological $\smash{\ell_p}$-optimal transport between two $\meas$-absolutely continuous measures, but rather from an $\meas$-absolutely continuous distribution to a Dirac mass in its chronological future.
-For metric measure spaces, the corresponding notion was introduced in \cite{ohta2007, sturm2006b}; the entropic Lorentzian version called $\smash{\TMCP_p^e(K,N)}$ is due to \cite{cavalletti2020}.
+$\blacktriangleright$ Lastly, we introduce the synthetic notions of \begin{itemize} \item the reduced timelike measure-contraction property $\smash{\TMCP^*(K,N)}$, and \item the timelike measure-contraction property $\smash{\TMCP(K,N)}$. \end{itemize} These are versions of the respective timelike curvature-dimension conditions where convexity of the Rényi entropy is not required along the chronological $\smash{\ell_p}$-optimal transport between two $\meas$-absolutely continuous measures, but rather from an $\meas$-absolutely continuous distribution to a Dirac mass in its chronological future.
+For metric measure spaces, the corresponding notion was introduced in \cite{ohta2007, sturm2006b}; the entropic Lorentzian version called $\smash{\TMCP^e(K,N)}$ is due to \cite{cavalletti2020}.
+We note that both properties do not depend on the transport exponent $p\in (0,1)$, cf.~\autoref{Re:Indep transp exp}.

 In \autoref{Pr:TMCP to TMCP*} and \autoref{Pr:TMCP to TCD} we prove the following correspondences, where $K^* := K(N-1)/N$ is defined as for \eqref{RKB}: